About Technology Guide

 Dimethyl Ether

-Dimethyl ether (DME) can be made from a variety of fossil feedstocks including natural gas and coal as well as from renewable feedstocks and waste.
+Dimethyl ether (DME) can be made from a variety of fossil feedstocks including natural gas and coal as well as from renewable biomass.
+Specifications for fuel-grade DME have been issued by the ISO and by several national standard bodies.
 When used as a diesel fuel, DME offers PM and NOx emission benefits.
 Emissions of CO and HC which may increase with DME can be easily controlled by an oxidation catalyst.
-Energy efficiency of DME is lower than that of diesel but higher than that of methanol/gasoline engines.

 Natural Gas

-Natural gas can be used as fuel in spark ignited engines (Otto cycle) or else it can be utilized in direct injection or dual fuel engines operated in the Diesel cycle.
-Traditionally, natural gas engines had lower NOx and PM emissions compared to diesel.
-With the introduction of clean fuels and advanced emission control technologies in diesel engines, similar ultra low emission levels can be achieved using both natural gas and diesel fuel.
+Natural gas (NG) can be used as fuel in spark ignited engines (Otto cycle) or else it can be utilized in direct injection or dual fuel engines operated in the Diesel cycle.
+While NG engines can be designed to produce lower tailpipe GHG emissions than diesel, the greenhouse gas effect of natural gas energy critically depends on methane losses in natural gas production, distribution and utilization.
+Traditionally, NG engines had lower NOx and PM emissions compared to diesel.
+With the introduction of clean fuels and advanced emission control technologies in diesel engines, similar low emission levels can be achieved using both natural gas and diesel fuel.

 Diesel Engine Lubricants